tesfayesalarin/Data-Analysis-and-Forecasting/README.md

 # Class 1: Introduction to R and RStudio

 Welcome to the course! 🎓
 In this first class, we’ll set up R and RStudio on your computer and run your first R script.
+Here you will also find all the materials related to the first class!
+Enjoy! 👨‍💻 / 👩‍💻

 ---